How-To Restore Brass & Stainless Steel Metal Hookah Pipes

 - Stem cleaning brush

-- Toothbrush or other small, semi-soft brush - Something along these lines is super useful to have for detailed areas or small spaces
+- A toothbrush or other small, semi-soft brush - Something along these lines is super useful to have for detailed areas or small spaces

-- A sponge - A good'ol regular sponge works great, but amp it up with one of those dual sided ones that has one side with a scrubbing surface.
+- A sponge - A good ol' kitchen sponge works great, but amp it up with a dual-sided sponge that has a rough scrubbing surface on one side.